-The Seven Principles of Universal Design are well known in the universal design world.
-For many years they’ve been used as a guide by design professionals.
+The 7 Principles of Universal Design are well known in the universal design world.
+They’ve been used as a guide for many years by design professionals.
 The IDeA Center at the University at Buffalo has taken these principles and made them more practical.

 - Body Fit

 - Social integration

 - Cultural appropriateness